aurelia/framework/doc/article/en-US/cheat-sheet.md

     - ie 'files*path' - Matches the string and then anything that follows it.
 Your view-model's `activate` callback will be called with an object that has a `path` property set to the wildcard's value.

-### The Screen Activation Lifecycle
+### The Route Screen Activation Lifecycle

 * `canActivate(params, routeConfig, navigationInstruction)` - Implement this hook if you want to control whether or not your view-model _can be navigated to_.
 Return a boolean value, a promise for a boolean value, or a navigation command.
 * `activate(params, routeConfig, navigationInstruction)` - Implement this hook if you want to perform custom logic just before your view-model is displayed.
 You can optionally return a promise to tell the router to wait to bind and attach the view until after you finish your work.
 * `canDeactivate()` - Implement this hook if you want to control whether or not the router _can navigate away_ from your view-model when moving to a new route.
 Return a boolean value, a promise for a boolean value, or a navigation command.
 * `deactivate()` - Implement this hook if you want to perform custom logic when your view-model is being navigated away from.
 You can optionally return a promise to tell the router to wait until after you finish your work.

-> Info: Navigation Commands
-> A _Navigation Command_ is any object with a `navigate(router: Router)` method.
-When a navigation command is encountered, the current navigation will be cancelled and control will be passed to the navigation command so it can determine the correct action.
-Aurelia provides one navigation command out of the box: `Redirect`.
+> Warning: Root Screen Activation
+> Unlike the mapped routes, the root's view-model only has access to the `activate()` hook.
+> However this can also be used to implement logic for _attaching the component_ by returning a promise for a boolean value.

 The `params` object will have a property for each parameter of the route that was parsed, as well as a property for each query string value. `routeConfig` will be the original route configuration object that you set up. `routeConfig` will also have a new `navModel` property, which can be used to change the document title for data loaded by your view-model.
 For example: